marxin/texi2rst-generated/sphinx/gccint/predicates.rst

 .. index:: memory_operand

-Functionmemory_operandThis predicate allows any valid reference to a quantity of mode :samp:`{mode}` in memory, as determined by the weak form of ``GO_IF_LEGITIMATE_ADDRESS`` (see :ref:`addressing-modes`).
+Function memory_operandThis predicate allows any valid reference to a quantity of mode :samp:`{mode}` in memory, as determined by the weak form of ``GO_IF_LEGITIMATE_ADDRESS`` (see :ref:`addressing-modes`).

 .. index:: address_operand

-Functionaddress_operandThis predicate is a little unusual; it allows any operand that is a valid expression for the *address* of a quantity of mode :samp:`{mode}`, again determined by the weak form of ``GO_IF_LEGITIMATE_ADDRESS``.
+Function address_operandThis predicate is a little unusual; it allows any operand that is a valid expression for the *address* of a quantity of mode :samp:`{mode}`, again determined by the weak form of ``GO_IF_LEGITIMATE_ADDRESS``.
 To first order, if